 Space Capital brings financial acumen and operational expertise resulting from the most developed venture capital track record and multiple successful exits as founders.
+To create the most diversified portfolio of companies, we scout space technology companies to invest in with the most potential for success, with the help of this systematic 4-step process.
 Our primary areas of focus include GPS location services, geospatial intelligence, and satellite communications, and we specifically look to invest in companies that leverage these technologies.
 Specifically, we see opportunities in Advertising, Agri/Aquaculture, Augmented Reality, Climate, Cybersecurity, Finance, Insurance, IoT, Logistics, Mapping, Mobility, and Weather.

-Once there is clear alignment between a founder and our firm, the diligence process begins.
+Once there is clear alignment between a founder and our firm, the diligence process for identifying the companies to invest in, begins.
 This process involves a collaborative effort across the Space Capital team and network to develop a 360 degree view of the company, its founders and partners, its customers, its goals, and ultimately its needs.
 This effort culminates in the drafting of a memo articulating observations about the company and its position within its intended market.
 The main areas we investigate include the management team, the board of directors, the product/service being developed, the market opportunity, the competitive landscape, the current financial records, and the perceived risk factors.

 The goal at this point is not to evaluate a potential investment, but instead to gather information from a diverse set of perspectives and backgrounds that will act as the foundation for scoring the investment using a uniform and comparable system.
 This enables us to make more informed decisions in the synthesis stage.